-5 Conclusions
+6 Conclusions

-The 2013 program completed a full inspection on the majority of the properties selected.
-Approximately 36% of these systems had no concerns.
+The 2017 program completed a full inspection on the majority of the properties selected.
+Approximately 64% of these systems had no concerns.
 It should be noted that the age of a system was not a significant factor in deficiencies identified.
-In turn, the diligence of the property owner in regards to the operation and maintenance of their system had a greater impact on the deficiencies identified.
+In turn, the diligence of the property owner in regard to the operation and maintenance of their system had a greater impact on the deficiencies identified.

-Ten properties were re-inspected and determined that system replacement would be required.
-Two systems have been replaced; the other eight replacements are for greywater pits and cesspools on seasonal properties and are to be replaced in the spring of 2014.
+One property was re-inspected and determined that system replacement would be required.
+The one system is located at a seasonal property and will be replaced in the spring/summer of 2018.

 Interaction with property owners during the re-inspection program this year was very positive.
-Over 50% of property owners were able to be present during the re-inspection.
+Over 62% of property owners were able to be present during the re-inspection.
 Most of the homeowners encountered were very supportive of the re-inspection program.